Narodnyi dim

-A narodny dim (народний дім) is a community hall, used for cultural and social purposes by Ukrainians in Ukraine and in the Ukrainian diaspora.
-Narodoni dim literally means "people's home" or "national hall".
-Narodny domy (plural) were modeled after the chytalni or reading halls of Austrian Galicia, many of which were coordinated by the Prosvita society.
+A narodnyi dim (народний дім) is a community hall, used for cultural and social purposes by Ukrainians in Ukraine and in the Ukrainian diaspora.
+Narodonyi dim literally means "people's house" or "national hall".
+Narodni domy (plural) were modeled after the chytalni or reading halls of Austrian Galicia, many of which were coordinated by the Prosvita society.

 Members of the Supreme Ruthenian Council (Головна Руська Рада) started establishing these halls in the Austrian-ruled Kingdom of Galicia and Lodomeria during the "Spring of Nations" period of European history.

 Canada

 Narodni domy in Canada typically were either governed independently or affiliated with various political or religious groups who competed for members and funds.
 In Alberta in the early 20th century 45% of the halls were independent, 35% were communist, and the rest were Ukrainian Catholic-controlled.
 Independent halls were often linked to either the "Russo-Greek Orthodox" church or the Ukrainian Orthodox Church of Canada.
 Socialist halls were organized by the Ukrainian Labour-Farmer Temple Association, and became known as "labour temples".

-The main function of the hall's governing board (zariad) is to organize plays, concerts, dances, and other cultural activities.
-They have differed from other community halls in Canada by offering Ukrainian-language music and plays and because of their political and religious associations.
+The main function of the hall's governing board (zariad) is to organize Ukrainian plays, concerts, dances, and other cultural activities.

 Small narodni domy were once common throughout the Ukrainian bloc settlements but many of those have since closed, and the remaining ones tend to be in larger urban centres.
 Examples are: